danm-de/pcsc-sharp/README.md

 _pcsc-sharp_ **does not** contain any device drivers.
 A PC/SC compliant reader + driver is mandatory.

+ **The GitHub issue tracker is not a support forum.** Please contact your vendor for reader or card specific questions.

 You can find PC/SC specific documentation here:

 * Windows: [Smart Card Resource Manager API](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380149(v=vs.85).aspx)